emmettbutler/iPhoneGameDemo/iOS-Slides/games.rst

 CCLayer
 -------

-A scene consists of several layers, each z-indexed to create a stacking structure
+A scene consists of several layers, each z-indexed to create a stack

 .. image:: img/layers.png